Bosnia Memory Project Mission

 In addition, faculty and students have continued to work collaboratively to:

-- record additional interviews of survivors of the Bosnian
+- Record additional interviews of survivors of the Bosnian genocide

-- host events that have featured Bosnian music and film, and
+- Host events that have featured Bosnian music and film

 Prijedor: Lives from the Bosnian Genocide on Facebook

 Visit Udruzenje Stanovnika Opstine Prijedor on Facebook

 Survivor Stories by Randall S. Rosenberg